Kinovea/kinovea-docs/source/userinterface/preferences/general.rst

 Italian, Japanese, Korean, Lithuanian, Macedonian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian Latin, Serbian Cyrillic, Spanish, Swedish, Turkish.

-The translations are community contributed.
-If you would like to contribute a translation please contact the project.
+The translations are contributed by the community.
+If you would like to contribute a translation please get in touch with the project.

 Number of files in history
 **************************